-On this date, the National Hockey League did two things for the first time it would later do on a regular basis; play outdoors and in the city of Las Vegas.
-Also, a future dynasty made its league debut on Long Island to less than ideal results.
+On this date, the NHL did two things for the first time it would later do on a regular basis; play outdoors and in the city of Las Vegas.
+Also, a future dynasty made its league debut on Long Island to less-than-ideal results.
 So, let’s jump aboard the THW time machine to relive all the best moments this date has given us over the years.

 NHL Gets First Taste of Vegas & Outdoors

 The NHL played its very first outdoor game on Sept.
 27, 1991, in a unique place.
 The Los Angeles Kings and New York Rangers met in Las Vegas for a preseason game on a rink built in the parking lot of the Caesars Palace hotel.

 Over 13,000 fans showed up to watch the Kings hammer out a 5-2 victory after the Rangers built an early 2-0 lead.